gaearon/react-side-effect/README.md

 ## Use Cases

-* Setting `document.style.overflow` or background color depending on current screen;
+* Setting `document.body.style.margin` or background color depending on current screen;
 * Firing Flux actions using declarative API depending on current screen;
 * Some crazy stuff I haven't thought about.